massgov/openmass/backstop/README.md

 CircleCI installs the versions of BackstopJS and Playwright pinned in `package.json` and `yarn.lock`, downloads the matching Chromium build, and runs Backstop directly in the pinned `cimg/node:24.21.0-browsers` executor.
-The DDEV Backstop service is only used for local runs.
+Local runs use the same project dependencies and Chromium build inside DDEV's web container instead of maintaining a separate Backstop image.

 `drush ma:backstop-snapshot` will run Backstop and store the screenshots to be used later by `drush ma:backstop-compare` e.g.